brantburnett/couchbasefakeit/README.md

 2. `git clone https://github.com/brantburnett/couchbasefakeit.git`
 3. `cd couchbasefakeit/example`
 4. `docker-compose up -d`
 5. The server will be accessible at http://localhost:8091 after 15-30 seconds.
-The username is "Administrator", password is "mypassword".
+The username is "Administrator", password is "password".

 To shut down and cleanup: